National Testing Agency (NTA) has extended the last date for JNUEE application submission 2020 to April 30

 No, there is no facility to change the examination centres.
 Candidates must also note that they have to sit for the exam in the centres allotted to them.

-The applications forms of JNU 2020 admissions will be available in online mode only.
+The applications forms of JNU 2020 admissions are available in online mode only.

 Candidates must score minimum 50 to 55 percentage of marks in their qualifying examination.
 It must be noted that the required marks differ as per the categories.

 To apply for JNU 2020, you need to first register to sit for the exam.
-After registering, you will be required to fill the application form online which will be released on March 02, 2020.
+After registering, you have to fill the application form online which has been released on March 2, 2020.

 To get admission in JNU, you need to sit for the online examination (JNUEE) which will be conducted by NTA.